The ultimate guide on how to outsource manufacturing

 You don’t have to be searching for manufacturing companies that outsource on a large scale.
 Heck, you don’t even have to look outside of your country’s borders.
 As mentioned earlier, it all depends on what your goals are when deciding to outsource manufacturing.

 For example, let’s say you’re looking to outsource jewelry manufacturing because you’re a designer, but don’t have the capabilities of producing your products.

 Outsource manufacturing is certainly an appropriate tactic to take, and you can still even have control of production.
 But that means teaming up with a manufacturer, purchasing material and arranging the supply chain requirements.
 But, to be able to pull off this type of outsource manufacturing you’re going to need to find a tool which can handle supply chain management for makers.

 How to outsource manufacturing doesn’t have to be difficult, by finding the right tool can make the entire process a breeze.

-Katana allows a product-making business to track the status of manufacturing orders at multiple locations and track the inventory levels at different warehouses.
+Katana allows a manufacturing business to track the status of manufacturing orders at multiple locations and track the inventory levels at different warehouses.